dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 Furthermore it is important to understand that exponential scaling is not intuitive.
 Things that seem manageable can bubble up to become major problems very quickly.
-Oftentimes the severity of problems is evaluated based on how severe they have been the last 2-3 months.
+Oftentimes the severity of problems is evaluated based on how severe they have been in the past.
 But in exponential scaling such evaluations stop being accurate.
 Understanding what will be important in the future allows you to build the right building blocks in advance.
 Sometimes this is vastly superior to retrofitting solutions, sometimes it is not.